alexjlockwood/kyrie/README.md

 Here is a snippet of code from the [sample app][progressfragment] that shows how we can programatically create a circular progress indicator:

-Here is a snippet of code from the [sample app][progressfragment] that shows how we can programatically create a circular progress indicator:

 ```java
 KyrieDrawable drawable =
     KyrieDrawable.builder()